Niko Lalos: New York Giants

 Lalos was signed by the New York Giants as an undrafted free agent on April 25, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the next day.
 Lalos was elevated to the active roster on November 28, 2020, and made his NFL debut the following day against the Cincinnati Bengals in Week 12.
 He received a Twitter shout-out from fellow St. Vincent–St. Mary High School alum LeBron James on the morning of his first career game.
 Lalos went on to catch a deflected pass thrown by Bengals' quarterback Brandon Allen for a game-altering interception while playing limited defensive snaps in the 19–17 victory.
 He was elevated to the active roster again the following week against the Seattle Seahawks and recovered a fumble on a mishandled snap by Seattle's Russell Wilson during the 17–12 win.
 He reverted to the practice squad after each game.
 The Giants signed Lalos to their active roster on December 8, 2020.

 On August 31, 2021, Lalos was waived by the Giants and re-signed to the practice squad the next day.

 He signed a reserve/futures contract with the Giants on January 10, 2022.
 On August 5, 2022, Lalos was waived.

 New Orleans Saints

 On August 15, 2022, Lalos signed with the New Orleans Saints.
 He was waived on August 30.
 He was re-signed to the practice squad on November 16.

 Seattle Sea Dragons

 On November 17, 2022, Lalos was drafted by the Seattle Sea Dragons of the XFL.
+He finished the season with 35 tackles, seven tackles for loss, and 1.5 sacks with one forced fumble and one interception.
+Lalos was released from his contract on May 15, 2023.

+New Orleans Saints (second stint)

+On May 16, 2023, Lalos signed with the Saints, marking his second stint with the team.
+He was waived on August 29, 2023 and re-signed to the practice squad.
+Following the end of the 2023 regular season, the Saints signed him to a reserve/future contract on January 8, 2024.

+On August 27, 2024, Lalos was waived by the Saints and re-signed to the practice squad.
+On November 5, 2024, Lalos was cut.